aligajani/ansible-playbooks-laravel-5/README.md

 ##### Requirements

 * python 2.7 must be installed on your server [A]
-* ansible must be installed from where you are executing playbooks
+* ansible must be installed from where you are executing playbooks (watch video enclosed below)
-* linux instance (e.g. ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20160610 (ami-0ae77879))
+* linux instance (e.g. _ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20160610 (ami-0ae77879)_)

 ##### Brief